Ev-Bro/glossary/glossary.md

 **Underfitting:** Occurs when a model is too simple, both in terms of the algorithm used and the features considered, and fails to capture the underlying trend of the data.

 **Unsupervised Learning:** A type of machine learning that deals with input data without labeled responses, aiming to find hidden patterns or intrinsic structures in input data.

+**Validation Set:** A subset of the dataset, separate from the training set, used to evaluate the model's performance and tune hyperparameters without using the test set.

 **Zero Shot / In Context Learning:** A method where a model makes predictions or understands tasks it has never explicitly been trained on, using general knowledge or context.